torydebra/casio_cts1_midi_controller/README.md

 So the app.

 ## TODOs
-App is very basic and with for sure improvable design, since I have not so much time but it is anyway working I am releasing as it is for now.
+App is very basic and with for sure improvable design.
+Even the repo may be a bit messy.
+Since I have not so much time for this but it is anyway working I am releasing as it is for now.
 I would like to improve it one day adding:
 - Pitch/modulation wheels
 - Save configuration file to keep the "shortcut voices"